Rolstenhouse/unofficial-apis/README.md

 # Unofficial APIs
 A collection of unofficial api libraries.
 Designed to inspire your next Friday night hack.
 Use at your own discretion.

+If you're interested in being notified of newly added unofficial APIs and other featured projects [sign up here](https://forms.gle/e8nCivpTBNftNtgGA)

 Interested in adding your own API library, submit a pull request.
 Instructions can be found in `Contributing.md`